tito21/patchify/README.md

 This features are the vector that we will use for vector search.

 The second question can be answered in a number of ways.
-I used the same approach that is used in a novel Magnetic Resonance Imaging (MRI) called Magnetic Resonance Fingerprinting (MRF).
+I used the same approach that is used in a novel Magnetic Resonance Imaging (MRI) technic called Magnetic Resonance Fingerprinting (MRF).
 The idea is to embed the image into a vector and find the vector from the database that gives the biggest dot product.
 Doing the dot product with all the elements of the database can be